PumingFang/pumingfang.github.io/_pages/about.md

 ## Publications
 * **Enabling Virtual Network Functions in Named Data Networking**

-  Puming Fang and Tilman Wolf.
+  **Puming Fang** and Tilman Wolf.
 In Proc. of the Global Internet Symposium (GIS) in conjunction with the IEEE Conference on Computer Communications (INFOCOM), May    2021.
 * **Radiation Pattern Reconfigurable Antenna for 4X4 MIMO Systems with Antenna Tuning Switches**

-  Puming Fang, Kun Wang, Mathias Wolfmüller, and Thomas F. Eibert.
+  **Puming Fang**, Kun Wang, Mathias Wolfmüller, and Thomas F. Eibert.
 In IEEE International Symposium on Antennas and Propagation, Jul 2018.

 ## Teaching